Information about your veterinarian and your

 On the average, approximately how frequently does your dog have a seizure or cluster of seizures?
 If you dog has a cluster of several seizures in a 24 hour period, but the clusters only happen every 4 weeks, answer "Every 3-5 weeks".

-pet in direct supervision such that a seizure would likely to be identified?
+Approximately what percentage of the time is your pet in direct supervision such that a seizure would likely to be identified?
 In other words, how much of the day are you or other members of your family with your dog?

 During which of the following activities does your dog typically have a seizure or begin a cluster?